You're Not Out of Shape. You're Under-Slept.

 The minimum changes that produce the most signal:

 You do not have to be perfect.
-You have to stop the things that are currently making it worse.
+You just have to stop working against yourself.

 Where do I start?